-We draw attention the financial statements, which indicates that the Company incurred a loss of \$1,735,083 during the year ended December 31, 2018 and, as of that date, the Company's total deficit was \$5,680,009.
+We draw attention to Note 1 of the financial statements, which indicates that the Company has no regular source of revenue, has an accumulated deficit of \$5,975,153 at December 31, 2019, and expects to incur further losses in order to explore its mineral properties.
 As stated in Note 1, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.